-Early detection is why it is essential for GPs to pick up on the symptoms which could indicate breast cancer, and to refer patients onto a specialist.
+Early detection is why it is essential for GPs to pick up on the symptoms which could indicate breast cancer, and to refer patients to a specialist.
 If this is not done, both the diagnosis and the treatment will be delayed, which could have a huge effect on the patient’s opportunity for a full recovery.

 Do I Have Grounds for a Claim?

 The starting point for a claim for medical negligence compensation is experiencing standards of care that are lower than you would expect from a medical professional.
-Any failure to diagnose or diagnosing the condition as something else can seriously hamper the patient’s chances of recovery.
+Any failure to diagnose the condition as something else can seriously hamper the patient’s chances of recovery.

 If your GP hasn’t recognised your symptoms as potential indicators of breast cancer you may also have grounds for a claim.
 Had he ordered a full examination, a diagnosis may have been made which reduces the patient’s suffering.

 In some cases, being slow to diagnose breast cancer or diagnosing it as something else can give the cancer time to spread into other parts of the body such as the bones.
 Getting a delay in breast cancer diagnosis wrong can cause much unnecessary pain and in some cases could even be a death sentence.

 So if you or someone close to you has suffered as a result of a slow diagnosis of breast cancer, get in touch with a solicitor as soon as you can.
 You may well have grounds for a claim for medical negligence.
 Any doctor who doesn’t pick up on the signs of breast cancer and who fails to order further investigations may well have fallen short of expected standards of care.
 If so, then you could certainly have grounds to make a claim for medical negligence compensation for cancer misdiagnosis or delayed diagnosis.

 Click here to read more about making a medical negligence claim